-Firstly, I’d like to address this guy’s use of the word “douche”, because it means “shower” in French, and I’ve never understood why people think it’s a good word to call someone they’re aggravated with.
+I’d like to point out this guy’s use of the word “douche”, because it’s so sophomoric, it begs to be addressed by someone with brains.
+It means “shower” in French, and I’ve never understood why people think it’s a good word to call someone they’re aggravated with.
 It’s like screaming “You’re a shower!” at them.

-It’s a derivative of the term “douche bag”, which loosely refers to a particular feminine product; one that essentially showers the inside of your banana basket in order to clean it, which is ludicrous it’s even considered something that should be cleaned to begin with when men are constantly trying to get inside of it.
-And just because there’s an opening down there, doesn’t mean all sorts of things are supposed to go up it.
-Anyway, the word is now a widely accepted form of insult.
+It’s from the term “douche bag”, which loosely refers to a particular feminine product; one that essentially showers the inside of your banana basket in order to clean it, which is ludicrous to think that our banana baskets are considered dirty things that need be cleaned to begin with.

 It quickly turned into mockery and used to shame or insult, but why did some dude decide that the word douche (or douche bag, for that matter) would be the best way to cut another dude down?
 Bitch is another word that comes to mind, but that’s for another day.
-Right now, I’m focused on the goddamn shower.
+Right now, let’s focus on the cold shower!

-Secondly, this guy is preaching about having manners and holding oneself to a higher standard, but negates that very proclamation by name calling… with a misnomer on top of it.
-That shows a lack of manners, amongst other things, like proper education and hypocrisy, am I right?
-Wait, the doorbell is ringing.
-In other words, don’t answer that because I don’t give a ding dong whether you agree or not.
+This Twitter guy is preaching about having manners and holding oneself to a higher standard, but he negates that very proclamation by name calling… with a misnomer on top of it.
+That shows a lack of manners, amongst other things, like proper education, elocution, and a clear understanding of a woman’s anatomy, am I right?!

 Now if you’ll excuse me, I need to go have a shower.